Free disability insurance quotes in minutes

 • Savings: If you have significant savings, you may be able to get by with less in disability insurance benefits.

-When you get disability insurance, you’ll have to choose a benefit period, which is the maximum length of time your policy will pay out.
-You can usually choose between a few options, like between two and 20 years, or until you’re 65 or 67 years old.
+When you buy disability insurance, you’ll have to choose a benefit period, which is the maximum length of time your policy will pay out.

 If you’re near retirement age and you have lots of money saved away, you may only need a short benefits period to ensure you won’t eat into your existing savings if the worst happens.

-When can I drop disability insurance?
+When can I drop my disability insurance?

 Do you have enough money saved up that you could keep up your lifestyle indefinitely if you no longer had a job and an income?
-If your answer is no, you should keep your disability insurance policy.
+If your answer is no, you should probably keep your disability insurance policy.

 You might want to consider dropping disability insurance or lowering your benefits once you’re close to retiring, assuming you have enough money saved up to support yourself without a job, or no longer have dependents or debt.